kentavert/INF473V_13/readme.md

 ### Pseudo-labelling
 implemented under guidance of https://paperswithcode.com/task/semi-supervised-image-classification.
 Didn't try that many different hyperparameters.
 Not sure it is coded correctly (didn't have a better result within 20 epochs).
 Maybe it should take more epochs?
 So I create VM in Azure which takes much shorter time than my computer to take more epochs (besides the fans of computer in casert are annoying).

+The train accuracy and train_loss_epoch on WandB are fully dependent on the train_dataset.
+The loss is calculated on the combined dataset.

 ### Data augmentation
 I have successfully applied the augmentation, though the accuracy may not be improved significantly, while the loss and the training accuracy do not increase that high than before.
 Therefore, I think it prevents the overfitting here, which is kind of an improvement.